GrimaceOfDespair/wp-sqlsrv/plugin/README.txt

 = To Do =
  * Add additional translations for PostgreSQL and Sqlite
  * Add additional drivers - pdo_sqlite, sqlite, sqlite3, pgsql, pdo_pgsql, odbc, pdo_odbc
- * Plugin specific autoupdater
+ * Plugin specific autoupdater to mimic upgrade behavior of regular plugins
- * Backup and import/export functionality in the plugin
+ * Administration area with the ability to view, alter, edit configuration and help with debugging issues
  * Make db.php smart enough to pick up any files prefixed with db- in the wp-content directory to help with other plugins with "drop-ins"
+ * Proper error handling (no more @symbols) in database driver classes